-Songs Of Gold are nine small portraits, culled from compilations, limited run cassette releases, choreographies, and singles.
+Songs Of Gold are small portraits, culled from compilations, limited run cassette releases, choreographies, and singles.
 Some pieces were worked on for a length of time, others materialized in just about one take.
 All the songs are derived by an encounter with an object, a place or a person.
 Or by a combination of these.
 The events are translated into the work through the intermediary of symbolic sounds and notes.
 There is no thematic link between the compositions.

 I. CULATRA ISLAND (2010)